MDAnalysis/MDAnalysis.github.io/_posts/2020-09-03-final-report-hugo.md

 Template specialization is then used to do the correct operations for each datatype, reducing a lot of very repetitive code paths into a few simpler statements.

-Refactoring the TNG library was a huge task, much more so than intially anticipated.
+Refactoring the TNG library was a huge task, much more so than initially anticipated.
 Due to this and some changing circumstances, the aforementioned modernisation MRs are all still open with more work required.
 I plan on working on these into the future but progress will be slow as I do not have solid blocks of time to dedicate.